synpixel/rbx-acc/README.md

 # rbx-acc
-A command line alternative to Roblox Account Manager
+A linux-friendly account manager for Roblox